PowerLoom/audit-protocol/README.md

 ## Deploy contract and add a Webhook

 * Once you've successfully created your maticvigil account, then you need to deploy the contract **AuditRecordStore.sol** which can be found inside the project folder.
 You can deploy the contract through WebUI and a Webhook there itself.
-Deploy the contract with
   [Deploy Contract through WebUI](https://maticvigil.com/docs/web_onboarding#deploy-a-solidity-smart-contract)

 ## Configuring settings